AOTA - BCPR - AOTA - Physical Rehabilitation

 • Board Certification in Gerontology (BCG)

-What organization offers the BCPR?
+What organization offers the Board Certification in Physical Rehabilitation (BCPR)?

 You might have the Occupational Therapist Registered (OTR) or the Certified Occupational Therapist Assistant (COTA), among others.